lubomyrV/library/README.md

 $ java -jar project-0.0.1-SNAPSHOT.jar

-Use REST API with following url:
+Use REST API with following url for cURL:

 culr http://localhost:8080/ -- to main page